ut-amrl-private/planning-assignment-3/README.md

 - It may be helpful to print out / record values of states, actions taken, paths explored, etc along with which player is performing the search.

 # Submission Instructions
 Please submit a zip file in Gradescope under AI388U-assignment3.
-Your zip file should include the following files only:
+Your zip file should include the following files only (no nested folders, no other hidden files):
 - game.py
 - search.py
 - helper files if you have any (no test files should be included)